-Run in partnership with the National Maritime Museum Cornwall, as part of the Collections Stories project with National Maritime Museum, the project is working with a wide range of groups to document their tattoo stories.
-These will feed into a major exhibition ‘Tattoo- British Tattoo Art Revealed’ exhibition at the National Maritime Museum Cornwall from 17 March 2017 – 7 January 2018.
+‘Tattoo Tales’ recorded and shared the stories behind peoples tattoos through digital storytelling and photography.
+Run in partnership with the National Maritime Museum Cornwall, the project worked with a wide range of groups to document their tattoo stories.
+These fed into a major exhibition ‘Tattoo- British Tattoo Art Revealed’ exhibition at the National Maritime Museum Cornwall in 2017/2018.

 ‘Merchant Schooner Memories’ was a community project that uncovered local memories of merchant topsail schooners from Cornwall and beyond.
 Working in partnership with the Rhoda Mary Project, the project involved a memory day, the creation of a series of digital stories and workshops with Devoran Primary School.

 ‘Linking Lifetimes’ was an exciting Storylines project based in Praze-an-Beeble, which saw us hold a series of events and workshops that brought generations together to share, connect and learn through the common language of story.
 Working in Crowan School and the wider community over 2015/16, the project explored how primary schools can benefit from a deeper involvement with the wider community, providing new opportunities to enrich the lives of both young and old.

 Over 2015-2017 this exciting project unearthed stories, traditions and histories connected with landmarks throughout Cornwall.
 Through a series of events, workshops, recordings and study sessions for people of all ages, this project explored, documented and celebrated local landmarks and their place within the community.
 The project was delivered in partnership with the Cornwall Heritage Trust and the Institute of Cornish Studies.